borukva/Private-Horses/README.md

   # 'PlayerName' transferred 'AnimalName' to you
   transfer: '%s transferred %s to you'
 ```

+Note: If a player tries to equip horse armor on someone else's horse, it will appear equipped due to a client-side visual bug.
+However, the armor will remain in the player's inventory.

 ---
 You can visit my little [contact card](https://somykos.github.io/web/), <br>